A balanced diet

 What is a balanced diet?

-To have a balanced diet you need to eat a variety of foods that provide the correct amount of nutrients your body needs to grow and work well, such as:
+To have a balanced diet you need to eat a variety of foods that provide the correct amount of nutrients your body needs to grow and work well.
+Nutrients are used by your body to give you energy, repair and build essential tissues and to help with lots of body functions.
+They include:

 • Protein to help your body to repair itself after illness or treatment and fight infection